 Definition

 Selective Disclosure is the data-minimization principle made cryptographic: prove the one fact that is asked for, and nothing else.
-Instead of handing over an entire credential, a holder discloses only the individual claims a verifier requires — confirming they are over a threshold age, hold a license, or live in a jurisdiction — while the remaining attributes stay concealed but still provably authentic under the issuer's original signature.
+Instead of handing over an entire credential, a holder discloses only the individual claims a verifier requires — confirming they are over a threshold age, hold a license, or live in a jurisdiction — while the remaining attributes stay concealed yet remain provably authentic under the issuer's original signature.
+The verifier gets certainty about the disclosed claims; the holder keeps everything else.

 How it is achieved

-There are two dominant families of technique.
-Salted-hash schemes like SD-JWT have the issuer replace each disclosable claim with a digest of a salted value; the holder later reveals only the cleartext claims and salts they choose, and the verifier recomputes the digests.
-Zero-knowledge schemes like BBS+ and AnonCreds go further, letting the holder prove possession of a signature over hidden messages — and even prove predicates such as "older than 18" without revealing the underlying value at all.
+Two families of technique dominate.
+Salted-hash schemes like SD-JWT have the issuer replace each disclosable claim with a digest of a salted value before signing; at presentation time the holder reveals only the cleartext claims and salts they choose, and the verifier recomputes the digests to confirm they belong to the signed credential.
+The salt is essential — without it, a verifier could brute-force low-entropy fields like birth years straight from their hashes.
+Zero-knowledge schemes like BBS+ and AnonCreds go further: the holder proves possession of a valid signature over hidden messages, and can even prove predicates such as "older than 18" without revealing the underlying value at all.
+The zero-knowledge family also delivers unlinkability — each presentation is cryptographically fresh, so two verifiers comparing notes cannot tell they saw the same credential.

 Why sovereign users care